FarronF/limerick-council-meetings/meetings/2025/01/20-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 16th December 2024.md

 Community Groups and Residential Organisations.
 Following discussion, it was agreed that trader

-representatives only, would be invited at this time.--- 2
+representatives only, would be invited at this time.
+---
+2

 The Cathaoirleach stated that a number of Questions and Notices of Motion on the agenda were